Wedding Entertainment Planning: A Timeline That Actually Works

 What to do

 Research potential DJs.
 Check reviews on Google, Facebook, and wedding directories.
-Look for recent reviews—standards can change over years.
+Look for recent reviews; standards can change over years.
+Pay attention to how couples describe the experience, not just whether they gave five stars.
+Words like "safe hands", "stress free", and "read the room" tell you more than a rating.

 Watch videos.
 Most professional DJs have clips from real weddings.
 This tells you more than any written testimonial.
 What's the energy like?
 How do they interact with guests?
 Do they disappear behind the decks or engage with the room?